-Typically, most sites have a main page that serves as the virtual ’face’ of your business and greets all visitors who arrive on your site via your front door.
+Typically, most websites have a main page that serves as the virtual ’reception desk’ of your business and greets every visitor arriving via the front door.

 - Promote a new ‘book of the month’ each month, or ‘product of the month’

 - Promote seasonal information (e.g. a ’Back To School’ themed page as the beginning of the school year approaches)